koolamusic/bourbon/_posts/2019-01-01-developing-for-startups.md

 ---
+layout: post
+current: post
+navigation: False
+tags: web
+author: andrew
+class: post-template
+# subsclass: 'post tag-web'
+# cover:

-title: "Lessons learned from developing for a startup"
+title: "Lessons learned from building for startups"
 category: web
-description: "Because by far the best feedback comes from real life usage, you should look at keeping back development money post-official launch."
+excerpt: "Because by far the best feedback comes from real life usage, you should look at keeping back development money post-official launch."
-img: atom.png
-// article: true
-// alt: An old image of a ship launch
 ---

 Although we'd like to develop products and services iteratively, the truth is organisations think in terms of strict deadlines -- and budgets.
 We product owners need to think about how we manage this.